gomorpheus/morpheus-docs/release_notes/current.rst

 :Rubrik: - Fixed an issue that could cause 500 errors to be thrown when Rubrik backups were selected from an Instance backup tab
 :SCVMM: - Fixed an issue that could cause Linux consoles not to work properly for SCVMM Instances
 :Security: - Changes made to login session handling to improve application security
-           - SAML: Critical SAML security fix :superscript:`5.4.4-3`
+           - SAML: Critical SAML security update :superscript:`5.4.4-3`
 :Security Scans: Fixed permission issue perventing users with security scan role permission from accessing security scans :superscript:`5.4.4-3`
 :ServiceNow: - Fixed an issue that could cause provisioning from a ServiceNow integration to fail when naming Policies were in effect
 :Terraform: - Fixed an issue caused by applying Terraform state changes when |morpheus| naming policies were in place